Here are some of the questions we get at KidPub:

 Q: How long has KidPub been around?

 A: We published the very first story, The Drummer Boy by Jacob J, in February of 1995.
 We only had a few visitors a week back then, but the site got bigger and bigger until finally we were receiving over 1,000 new stories every month.
-Now well into our fourteenth year, we're one of the oldest sites still running on the web.
+Now well into our twenties, we're one of the oldest sites still running on the web.

 Q: Is KidPub used by homeschoolers?